mckaywrigley/paul-graham-gpt/README.md

 There is a schema.sql file in the root of the repo that you can use to set up the database.

-Run that in the SQL editor in Supabase.
+Run that in the SQL editor in Supabase as directed.

 I recommend turning on Row Level Security and setting up a service role to use with the app.